 Perfect Coconut Ginger Rice - balanced, aromatic rice recipe perfect for a gourmet weeknight side.

-Needless to say, my wife and are somewhat minimalists and adopted the principle of The 5, i.e. limiting our possessions across different categories to 5 things.
-We purged those things used infrequently.
-Net net, the rice maker went away so I had to either eat out to get perfect rice or figure out a way to make it myself at home.
-So here we are after much research and many failed attempts, I’ve found a fail proof way to get the preferred texture, taste, and consistency.
+So here we are after much research and many failed attempts, I've found a fail-proof way to get the preferred texture, taste, and consistency.
 Thank me later if you prefer non-gummy, no clump perfectly steamed rice.

-Full disclosure there will be nothing earth shattering to reveal here.
-I mean it’s rice at the end of the day.
-But as my Gramps used to say back in the day, “to do a common thing uncommonly well is a wonderful thing.”
-Without further adieu here are the key steps to making your own perfect rice:
+Full disclosure there will be nothing earth-shattering to reveal here.
+I mean it's rice at the end of the day.
+But as my Gramps used to say back in the day, "doing a common thing uncommonly well is a wonderful thing."

 Rinse the rice